Yord/shargs/README.md

 ```

 It defines style objects for two ids: `line` and `cols`.
-These two ids are used internally by the layout functions to decide, how lines and columns should be printed.
+These two ids are the default used by the layout functions to define, how lines and columns should be printed.
+However, any valid key may be used as an id, if it is passed as a string to the `id` parameter of any `*From` function.
 A style object may have the following parameters:

 <table>